EmNudge/site/src/pages/blog/what-happened-to-webassembly.md

 It is such that you can ensure process-like isolation within a single process.
 Cloudflare takes advantage of this aspect within V8 to run untrusted code very efficiently [using V8 isolates](https://blog.cloudflare.com/mitigating-spectre-and-other-security-threats-the-cloudflare-workers-security-model/).
 This means significant efficiency gains without significant security trade-offs.

 Wasm programs can start 100x faster if you can avoid spinning up a separate process.
-Fermyon, a company in the wasm hosting space, advertises [sub-millisecond spinup times](https://www.fermyon.com/serverless-guide/speed-and-execution-time).
+Fermyon, a company in the Wasm hosting space, advertises [sub-millisecond spinup times](https://www.fermyon.com/serverless-guide/speed-and-execution-time).

 In these cases, the performance is a direct result of what the security guarantees enable.